 - The supervising faculty member must describe the content of the experience in the Teaching Requirement Document.

 We encourage you to submit your application as early as possible for the term for which you wish to be considered.
-Credentials may be received separately and will be included with submitted application file.
-Applications are evaluated on their individual merit, as well as on the availability of space, faculty advising, and funding within the program.
+Credentials may be received separately in the Office of Graduate Admissions, and will be included with submitted application file.
+Applications are evaluated on their individual academic merit, as well as on the availability of space, faculty advising, and funding within the program.
 Priority consideration for both admission and available funding is given to the earliest competitive applications to the program.
 Click here to begin your application process.

 We require the following to be submitted to the Office of Graduate Admission for applications to the Geophysics graduate program: